Vince Young: Professional career

+Pre-draft

 Throughout the 2005 season Young had indicated that he planned to return to the University of Texas for his senior year in 2006.
 The day after Texas won the BCS National Championship, Young accepted an invitation to appear on The Tonight Show with Jay Leno.
 When Leno asked Young whether he would stay for his senior year of college or declare for the 2006 NFL Draft, Young replied that he would discuss the matter with his pastor, his family, and coach Mack Brown.
 On January 8, 2006, Young announced he would enter the NFL draft, where he was expected to be drafted early in the first round.
 Even after his Rose Bowl performance, some observers said he may have difficulty in the NFL because of his unorthodox sidearm throwing motion and the different style of play in the NFL.

 The Saints, who held the second overall pick, were likely to pass on drafting a high-rated quarterback after Drew Brees signed with the team as a free agent.
 Though Titans quarterback Steve McNair was a personal friend of Young's and favored him as his "heir apparent", Tennessee's coaches reportedly favored drafting Matt Leinart, and Young was no longer thought to be a consensus top five pick.
 Some had speculated that he would not even be picked in the top ten.

 News regarding the Wonderlic, a standardized test given to all recruits, was problematic for Young.
 On February 25, 2006, during the NFL Combine, it was reported that Vince scored a 6 out of a possible 50 points on his Wonderlic Test.
 The test is designed to measure a player's ability to learn a complex NFL playbook.
 Some observers believed this score would lower Young's draft selection and faulted his agent, Major Adams, for not preparing Young ahead of time with practice tests.

 However, on February 26, 2006, combine officials said the reported score of 6 was incorrect.
 According to NFL Spokesman Steve Alic, "I can tell you absolutely that the score that has been reported on the Internet is inaccurate.
 I spoke to the person who graded the test, and he assured me that that number was not correct."
 The next day, the test was re-administered and Young allegedly scored a 16.